SerhiiMyronets/homelab/02-bootstrap/README.md

 helmfile apply
 ```

-This command will install all defined charts in the correct namespaces with the specified configurations.
+This command installs all defined charts with their default or overridden configurations.

-## Notes

-* Argo CD is configured with `--disable-auth` to simplify local testing
-* cert-manager installs its own CRDs via values override
+Note: After applying, it may take 1–2 minutes for Longhorn to become fully ready as it initializes its internal components.

 ## Next steps